 How to enable Windows 11's new “End task” option?

 The End Task option is currently available for testing in preview builds of Windows 11 from the Dev Channel (the Canary Channel does not have the new feature).
-You'll need to update to version 23466 or later, then toggle two switches in the Developer section.
+You should update to version 23466 or some later version and then tease switches in the Developer section.

 You can now right-click on any running application and end it with End task.